ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 Detailed information Speak and Announcement: Type in here what you want Alexa to say.
 You can also adjust the volume of Alexa by giving a percentage before your text.
 Example: 10;Alexa is saying Alexa with 10% volume, while 100;Alexa is 100% volume.
-Normally you only can send 250 characters per speak command.
-By using the semicolon it is possible to write as much as you want, as long as you separate 250 characters with a semicolon.
+Normally, you only can send 250 characters per speak command.
+By using the semicolon, it is possible to write as much as you want, as long as you separate 250 characters with a semicolon.
 Alexa will then speak the text after each other with a small break.
 You also can use the volume together with more 255 blocks by writing #Volume;#Block1;#Block2, a.s.o A volume set here will be used over a defined speak-volume.

 Partially also sounds from https://developer.amazon.com/en-US/docs/alexa/custom-skills/ask-soundlibrary.html work.
 Specify in speak or ssml as `<audio src="soundbank://soundlibrary/animals/amzn_sfx_bear_groan_roar_01"/>`.
 Details and discussion please at https://forum.iobroker.net/topic/27509/ssml-audio

 ### alexa2.0.Echo-Devices.Serialnumber.FireTVCommands.*
-If a device is a Amazon FireTV then you can use the following commands:
+If a device is an Amazon FireTV then you can use the following commands:

 | State name   | meaning                  | value  |
 |--------------|--------------------------|--------|